-Why Slack is the AI-powered platform for work for Salesforce HR teams
+Why Slack Is the AI-powered Platform for Work for Salesforce HR Teams

 For conversations involving confidential topics, recruiters rely on private channels.
 The only people who can access or find its contents in search are those who are invited into the channel.
 Recruiting teams, for example, use private Slack channels to communicate with hiring managers about everything from pay bands to interview logistics.

 Salesforce teams often work with external agencies to source and screen candidates.
-Before adopting Slack, teams communicated with these agencies by email, which slowed down hiring processes and increased the risk of losing top talent to competitors.
-Slack Connect speeds up communication with these partners by creating a secure connection between Salesforce and external teams to access their best tools and collaborate in real time in Slack.
+Before adopting Slack, teams communicated with these agencies over email, which slowed down hiring processes and increased the risk of losing top talent to competitors.
+Slack Connect speeds up communication with these partners by creating a secure, secure connection between Salesforce and external teams to access their go-to tools and collaborate in real time in Slack.

-This set-up means that channel members can view all the conversations within that channel, eliminating the need to forward emails or search through cluttered inboxes.
-Faster and more organised communication with agencies leads to a more efficient hiring process, smoothing the way for Salesforce HR teams to secure top talent quickly.
-In fact, 87% of Slack customers said that Slack helps them to efficiently collaborate as a team and 65% said it has improved their ability to make decisions, according to Slack’s FY25Q1 Customer Tracking Survey.
+This setup means channel members can view all the conversations within that channel, eliminating the need to forward emails or search through cluttered inboxes.
+Faster and more organized communication with agencies leads to a more efficient hiring process, smoothing the way for Salesforce HR teams to secure top talent quickly.
+In fact, 87% of Slack customers said Slack helps them efficiently collaborate as a team and 65% said it has improved their ability to make decisions, according to Slack’s FY25Q1 Customer Tracking Survey.

 Simplify and speed up HR processes

 Salesforce recruiters rely on multiple tools to do their job, but constantly switching from app to app can derail productivity.
-Slack keeps people focused on work by bringing your best tools into the platform.
+Slack keeps people focused on work by bringing your go-to tools into the platform.
 There are more than 2,600 integrations available in the Slack App Directory that teams can instantly plug into their Slack workspaces.
-When HR teams bring information from tools such as Workday and Beamery Grow directly into Slack, it means fewer steps in the hiring process.
+When HR teams bring information from tools like Workday and Beamery Grow right into Slack, it means fewer steps in the hiring process.

-Salesforce HR teams speed up routine processes with a no-code automation tool that anyone can use: Workflow Builder.
-Workflows can be created to manage and organise a wide range of tasks in Slack, including:
+Salesforce HR teams speed up routine processes with a no-code automation tool anyone can use: Workflow Builder.
+Workflows can be created to manage and organize a wide range of tasks in Slack, including:

 - Sharing information with new teammates